-Pursuant to the Canada-United States Enhanced Tax Information Exchange Agreement entered into between Canada and the United States on February 5, 2014 (the "IGA") and related provisions of the Tax Act, a Reporting Canadian "Financial Institution" such as the Company or the registered dealers through which holders hold their Shares, is required to report certain information with respect to holders who are U.S. residents and

-U.S. citizens (including U.S. citizens who are residents and/or citizens of Canada), and certain other "U.S. Persons", including information relating to "controlling persons" in the case of certain entities, as defined under the IGA (excluding plan trusts), to the CRA.
+Pursuant to the Canada-United States Enhanced Tax Information Exchange Agreement entered into between Canada and the United States on February 5, 2014 (the "IGA") and related provisions of the Tax Act, a "reporting Canadian financial institution" such as the Company or the registered dealers through which holders hold their Common Shares, is required to report certain information with respect to holders who are U.S. residents and U.S. citizens (including U.S. citizens who are residents and/or citizens of Canada), and certain other "U.S. Persons", including information relating to "controlling persons" in the case of certain entities, as defined under the IGA (excluding plan trusts, other than first home savings accounts), to the CRA.

 The Company intends to satisfy its obligations under this regime.
 Consequently, certain shareholders may be requested to provide information to the Company or their registered dealer relating to their citizenship, residency and, if applicable, a U.S. federal tax identification number.
-If a shareholder (or, if applicable, any of its controlling persons) is identified as a U.S. person or if the shareholder does not provide the requested information, unless the investment is in a plan trust, the IGA and Part XVIII of the Tax Act will generally require information about the shareholder's investment in the Company to be reported to the CRA and the CRA will then provide that information to the U.S. Internal Revenue Service.
+If a shareholder (or, if applicable, any of its controlling persons) is identified as a U.S. person or if the shareholder does not provide the requested information, unless the investment is in a plan trust (other than a first home savings account), the IGA and Part XVIII of the Tax Act will generally require information about the shareholder's investment in the Company to be reported to the CRA and the CRA will then provide that information to the U.S. Internal Revenue Service.
+The CRA has indicated that first home savings accounts are under consideration for being treated in the same way as other plan trusts for these purposes and that information about investments held within first home savings accounts does not need to be reported at this time.